-The Domesday Book of 1086 tells us that the manor of Tudeley was once owned by Edith, Edward the Confessor’s Queen, but after the Conquest King William granted it to the Clare family who held Tonbridge Castle and lands stretching as far east as Yalding.
+The Domesday Book of 1086 tells us that the manor of Tudeley was once owned by Edith, Edward the Confessor’s Queen.
+After the Conquest King William granted it to the Clare family who held Tonbridge Castle and lands stretching as far east as Yalding.
 At this time there was also a settlement at what is now Badsell Manor in the east of the parish, The origins of this imposing and beautiful moated farmhouse can be traced back to the 13th century.

 Capel Church was a chapel of ease.
 The Latin for chapel being capella, it gave its name to the hamlet around it.
 Said to have been used by pilgrims travelling from Chichester to Canterbury, it takes its dedication to St. Thomas a Becket from the Archbishop who was murdered in 1170.
 The remains of rare 13th century wall paintings can be seen on the north wall.
 Now vested in the Churches Conservation Trust and open daily, St. Thomas’s is cared for by local volunteers.
 The church remains consecrated and is used for occasional worship and funerals.

 There is now only one working hop garden in the parish, at Reed’s Farm in Alders Road.
 One reminder of this once dominant crop is ‘Hoppers’, formerly the Hoppers’ Hospital, in Five Oak Green.
-Originally a farmhouse and later a pub, the ‘Rose and Crown’, in 1910 it was opened by a church mission based in Stepney, East London, to tend to the needs of the hop-pickers and their families.
-It is still run by the Red House Trust to provide “a haven for those seeking time away from the strains and stresses of 21st century living” as explained on http://www.hopperskent.org/
+Originally a farmhouse and later the ‘Rose and Crown’ pub.
+In 1910 a church mission based in Stepney, East London, open it to tend to the needs of the hop-pickers and their families.
+It is still run by the Red House Trust to provide “a haven for those seeking time away from the strains and stresses of 21st century living”.
+See more details on their website on http://www.hopperskent.org/

 The late 1940s saw the building of Falmouth Place and Sychem Place at the far east and west of the village.
-Centrally situated, and much larger, the Norton’s Way estate was built in the 1960s, followed by Tolhurst Close and Pemble Close, both named after long-established farming families.
+Centrally situated, and much larger, the Norton’s Way estate was built in the 1960s.
+Tolhurst Close and Pemble Close followed shortly after.
+Both were named after long-established farming families.
 There has been only limited development since then as the parish is almost wholly covered by the Metropolitan Green Belt.
 There has been no new building in Tudeley since the passing of the 1948 Town and Country Planning Act.

 Hugh Patterson/Don Foreman April 2019